datastax/cdc-apache-cassandra/docs/KAFKA_SUPPORT.md

 # Kafka / Confluent Support

+> This is the implementation/developer reference.
+The user-facing documentation is published in the
+> Antora site at `docs/modules/ROOT/pages/kafka.adoc` ("Stream CDC to Kafka").
+Keep the two in sync
+> when behavior changes.

 This project historically streamed Cassandra CDC mutations only to Apache Pulsar.
 It now ships a **provider-agnostic messaging abstraction** (`messaging-api`, with `messaging-pulsar` and `messaging-kafka` implementations) so the **CDC agent can publish change events to either Apache